vnaazleen/design_patterns/TemplateMethodPattern/README.md

 - Define child specific methods in child class

 **The Template Method defines the steps of an algorithm and allows subclasses to provide the implementation for one or more steps.**

+## Hooks in Template method
+A hook is a method that is declared in the abstract class, but only given an empty or default implementation.